11 Types of Sales Tools You Must Know in 2023

 Lately, the market has started to see more e-signature and document tracking solutions pointed for sales teams.
 These tools can be useful also for sending out any sales and marketing collateral.
 To help you find the right vendor for your needs, we have collected ten top tools in this category.

-Account-based marketing (ABM) technology gives marketers the ability to build scalable, personalized marketing campaigns, measure their results against a set of key performance indicators, and prove revenue contribution.
+Building on that, account-based marketing (ABM) technology gives marketers the ability to build scalable, personalized marketing campaigns, measure their results against a set of key performance indicators, and prove revenue contribution.
 Adopting the account-based marketing method means concentrating on specific high-value customers with highly targeted, personalized campaigns, basing the targeting and marketing message on particular attributes of an account.

 The account-based marketing strategy is all about shifting your focus from high volumes of prospects to highly targeted accounts that are a perfect fit for your product or service.